COVID 19 Business Resources

 Business to Business Resources

-CULTIVATE ADVISORS/NANCY BENJAMIN: Nancy Benjamin has been a Lincoln Square resident for two decades.
-She wants to do what she can to make sure that all of the wonderful and diverse businesses in our neighborhood are still here once this current crises has passed.
-So she's lending her professional expertise to any interested business for free.
-As a Business Advisor with Cultivate Advisors, and a life-long entrepreneur, Nancy works with small businesse all day to clarify finances, solve issues and devise creative solutions. businesses.
+CULTIVATE ADVISORS/NANCY BENJAMIN: As a Business Advisor with Cultivate Advisors, and a life-long entrepreneur, Nancy works with small businesse all day to clarify finances, solve issues and devise creative solutions. businesses.
 So if you're a small business and wondering how you're going to make it, what could get money in the door now, or even how to position your company to thrive once this is all over, sign up for a free advising session for 1 or 2 hours.
-Simply contact Nancy at email@example.com.
+Simply contact Nancy at firstname.lastname@example.org.

 G & G LAW: As the novel coronavirus disease (COVID-19) runs through Chicago, G & G Law remains dedicated to meeting the needs of the small business community.
 While that usually entails legal services of one form or another, right now that means information.
 G & G Law is collecting all the resources that come their way and sharing that information via a resource page for small businesses.